jenh/exoflight/Exoflight/doc/README.txt

     	http://code.google.com/p/exoflight/downloads/list

-  * To start Exoflight, run the "runwindow.bat" file.
+  * To start Exoflight, start the "run.bat" file.
+    On the Mac, you will have to start the Console and "sh run.sh".

   * When the main screen appears, press Ctrl-N to choose one of the four Gemini tutorial missions.
 Press "Done" and follow the instructions.